Philip Otele: Al Wahda

 On 8 July 2024, Otele was transferred to UAE Pro League club Al Wahda for a €3.5 million fee.

 Loan to Basel

 On 15 January 2025, Otele joined Swiss Super League team Basel on loan with an option to buy.

+Basel

+Loan to Hamburger SV

+On 2 February 2026, Otele moved on loan to Hamburger SV in German Bundesliga.

 Style of play

 Naturally right-footed, Otele is typically deployed as a left winger, but can also play on the right flank or in the centre as a striker.